hauselin/RDataScience/docs/index.md

 ### Install R packages

 I use a few R packages regularly.
-To install all of them, run the following code in R or RStudio.
+To install all of them, first make sure you have the latest version of R and RStudio.
+Then to install packages, run the following code in R or RStudio.
 You only need to install any given package once (but remember to update them when newer versions are available).

 You can install one package at a time or multiple at once.
 I suggest installing one at a time because it can be can be error-prone if you try to install too many packages at once because the warning/error messages can become difficult quite abstruse (if there are any).